 Under Wader Wear...
 The “layering” system works best.
 With today’s quality pile, adding or deleting clothing layers can obtain ideal body temperature and comfort.
 We would be pleased to offer clothing advice.

 Flies...
 A large assortment of dry and wet flies work exceptionally well for Skeena country.

 Dry Flies...
 The Key to a good dry fly pattern is the right profile and superior buoyancy.
 Select patterns that will ride high and create a big wake.
 We recommend the Pom Skater or Bulkley Mouse.
 Float really really REALLY high and steelhead eat em up.

 - wet flies...
-The classic collection of steelhead wet flies shows the full spectrum of colors commonly used in steelhead flies.
-Some are dark and somber.
+The classic collection of steelhead wet flies shows the full spectrum of colours commonly used in steelhead flies.
+Some are dark and sombre.
 Others are vibrant and bright.

 - tube Flies...
 Often water conditions can change drastically in a matter of hours.
 Tube Flies allow steelhead fishermen versatility when it comes to meeting these conditions.
 By changing the type of tube they use allows more control over the depth and action of the fly.
 They also have the advantage of having a larger fly with a smaller hook, exactly what is called for to drag out large steelhead.

 We have a wide variety of flies for sale at the camp.
 Full dress dry flies, medium dress wet flies, sparse to medium dress spey flies and medium dress tube flies catch the balance of our client’s steelhead.
 We would be pleased to recommend patterns to purchase too!